 This process can also be helpful when putting a question before spirits or ancestors within the practice of mediumship.
 Interestingly, when I first decided the set up this site and blog, this post was one of the first ones I was inspired to write.
 The Monday morning after I set up the site, I sat down at my ancestor altar to share coffee with my ancestors (a practice I picked up from my friend Mallorie).
 I told them about my plans and how I wanted to have a place to share more of myself and practices.
 Soon afterwords on my walk to catch the train to work, I looked down to see this rubber duck in my path.
 I took it as a blessing and a sign I was on the right path.
 I picked her up and she lives on my desk now.

-I hope you found this useful.
+I hope you found this helpful and healing.
 If so, please consider supporting me on ko-fi.